chauff/IN4325/README.md

 ### Weekly reviews

 Most lectures will be accompanied by **one required reading**, which is usually a scientific paper.
 For every required reading you are asked to write a *review*.
-This weekly review activity (also known as *active reading*) is individual work.
+These review activities are individual work.

-Each review is graded as either (*excellent*, *sufficient* or *insufficient*).
-In order to pass the course, 9 of the 14 peer reviews have to be passed with at least *sufficient*.
+Each review is graded as either *excellent*, *sufficient* or *insufficient*.
+In order to pass the course, 9 of the 14 offered review opportunities have to be passed with at least *sufficient*.
 The review template can be found [here](reviewForm.md).

 ## Final grade